nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 | s       | coughing, fever                |
 | p       | Panadol Paracetamol 500 mg\*20 |

+### Initializing Command Class

+Continuing from the command parsing above.
 Next step is the initialization of a command class.
 Since we have command `record`, the program finds a class called `RecordCommand` under the module `seedu.duke.command` (first character being capitalized, then concatenated with 'Command').

 Since this is a valid command, this class exists.
 If the class does not exist, it means the command is not yet implemented by this program.